jcoreio/jcore-api-py/docs/api/connect.md

 # `connect(api_token, [create_socket])`

-Connects to a jcore.io server via WebSocket.
+Connects to a jcore.io server via WebSocket and authenticates with the given api token.

 ### Arguments